aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::ForEach.md

 ### Why is the name of the intrinsic function “Fn::ForEach”?

 CloudFormation considered other syntax names for this intrinsic function such as  `Fn::Map`, `Fn::Repeat`, and `Fn::Build`.
 Based on our research and community feedback, we have decided to choose `Fn::ForEach` as the looping function name. `Fn::ForEach` is easy to understand for non-programmers and first-time cloud customers.
-Additionally, for advance CloudFormation customers `Fn::ForEach` represents that for each element in a given collection, a given template fragment would be replicated.
+Additionally, for advanced CloudFormation customers `Fn::ForEach` represents that for each element in a given collection, a given template fragment would be replicated.
 For example, customers can replicate a collection [“Transit”, “Public”] to generate two fragments of `AWS::EC2::SubnetNetworkAclAssociation` resource type.
-See [Appendix A](#appendix-a-pros-and-cons-matrix-for-looping-function-names) for pros and cons matrix of these function names.
+See [Appendix A](#appendix-a-pros-and-cons-matrix-for-looping-function-names) for a pros and cons matrix of these function names.

 ## Examples